atemysemicolon/pyscaffoldext-dsproject/README.md

 ## Usage

-Just install this package with `pip install pyscaffoldext-dsproject` and note that `putup -h` shows a new option `--dsproject`.
+Just install this package with `pip install pyscaffoldext-pytorch` and note that `putup -h` shows a new option `--pytorch`.
 Creating a data science project is then as easy as:
 ```
-putup --dsproject my_ds_project
+putup --pytorch my_torch_project
 ```

 ## Note

 This project has been set up using PyScaffold 3.2.
 For details and usage